Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 # Crown & Misery Fighting Styles

-These Fighting Style Feature are homebrew.ss
+These Fighting Style Feature are homebrew.

 ### Gallian Swordplay

-*Fighting Style Feat (Prerequisite: Fighting Style Feature)*
+_Fighting Style Feat (Prerequisite: Fighting Style Feature)_

 While wielding a **:weapon-prop-finesse: Finesse** weapon and no other weapon, you gain a +2 bonus to your attack rolls with the weapon and +1 to your AC.